CharlesTan-15/student_web_app/README.md

-Run python.app on terminal on vscode
+Run python app.py on terminal on vscode